If you snore or have trouble breathing while you're asleep, you may suffer from Sleep Apnea. Your

 It’s also important to know that sleep apnea may not include snoring at all ( in which cases, it's called silent apnea).

-Sleep Apnea can occur in children as well, and can lead to challenges in neurological development, growth, immunity, co-ordination, behaviour, failure to thrive and more.
+Sleep Apnea can occur in children as well and can lead to challenges in neurological development, growth, immunity, coordination,

 Early diagnosis of Sleep Apnea, including airway issues and jaw and skull development issues, is critical for your child’s health.